avajs/ava/readme.md

 require('assert').ok(a.test(b) || b === c);
 ```

-If you paste that into a Node REPL it'l return:
+If you paste that into a Node REPL it'll return:

 ```
 AssertionError: false == true